appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/minio-migration-update.md

 Migration command completed successfully.
 ```

-Detailed migration logs are being saved into a file named minio-migration-datetime.
+Detailed migration logs are being saved into a file named `minio-migration-datetime` where datetime is the current system date time in a format like `20240329082833`.
 You can access and review the comprehensive migration logs from this file for further insights into the migration process.

   </TabItem>